derekstodghill/WSL-DistroLauncher/README.md

     1. Ensure `<desktop:ExecutionAlias Alias="CentOS7.exe" />` ends in ".exe".
 This is the command that will be used to launch your distro from the command line and should match the executable name we picked in step 4.
     1. Make sure each of the `Executable` values matches the executable name we picked in step 4.

+7. Download CentOS7.zip (https://github.com/wsldl-pg/CentWSL/releases/tag/7.0.1907.3) and extract it.
+    1. "C:\Program Files\7-Zip\7z.exe" e CCentOS7.zip
-7. Copy your tar.gz containing your distro into the root of the project and rename it to `install.tar.gz`.
+    2. Copy your rootfs.tar.gz containing your distro into the root of the project and rename it to `install.tar.gz`.

 ## Setting up your Windows Environment
 You will need a Windows environment to test that your app installs and works as expected.
 To set up a Windows environment for testing you can follow the steps from the [Windows Dev Center](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines).